 The Separation of Platforms and Commerce

-A handful of technology platforms mediate a growing share of commerce and communications.
-Structuring access to markets, these firms act as gatekeepers for billions of dollars in economic activity.
-While recent debate about tech platform power has focused on scale, a key feature these firms share is their structure.
-By being integrated across various lines of business, dominant platforms compete with the companies that now depend on them.
-This creates a core conflict of interest that platforms can exploit to entrench their dominance, thwart competition, and stifle innovation.
+A handful of digital platforms mediate a growing share of online commerce and communications.
+By structuring access to markets, these firms function as gatekeepers for billions of dollars in economic activity.
+One feature dominant digital platforms share is that they have integrated across business lines such that they both operate a platform and market their own goods and services on it.
+This structure places dominant platforms in direct competition with some of the businesses that depend on them, creating a conflict of interest that platforms can exploit to further entrench their dominance, thwart competition, and stifle innovation.

 Keywords: Competition Policy, Antitrust, Tech